 11. You clear customs in Aruba, not when you are back in the US!

 “I can’t wait for my island vacation to be over!” said no one ever.
 The end of any vacation is almost always a sad time.
-On the bright side, you can look forward to the fact that when you are back on US soil, you are ready to go, since you go through customs and immigration in Aruba upon departure.
+On the bright side, you can look forward to the fact that when you are back on US soil, you are ready to go, since you clear customs and immigration in Aruba upon departure.
 And, we had plenty of time.
 We left our hotel four hours before our flight and made it to the airport in record time.
 I’m not saying cut it close, but getting through security and customs was a breeze, and there was no air conditioning in the Aruba airport, so that was a pretty miserable couple of hours.
 So, pick your poison.

 12. Check to see if there is construction scheduled at your hotel before booking